rblandau/NewTrace/README.md

 will turn on debug printing and send the output to a log file you can examine later.
 The log file is, of course, optional; normally NewTrace debug printing goes to stdout.

 And un-defining the same environment variables will turn off debug printing.

+The string to be printed may be any string that would work with print(); the string is evaluated before the ntrace() function is called.

 Note: Yes, your program has to import some code from the NewTrace module.